koustav0502/Customer-segmentation-using-clustering/README.md

 Based on the notebook’s comprehensive analysis, several important insights were obtained:

 1. **Distinct Customer Segments Identified:**
    The KMeans algorithm successfully segregated the customer base into clearly distinct groups, with each cluster showing unique patterns in age, income, and shopping behavior.
-In the analysis it was identified that cluster 1 is the target cluster for the marketing team.
-This cluster highlights the customers with high annual income and high spending points in the mall.
-This is the ideal target cluster for the following reasons: <br>
+In the analysis it was identified that __cluster 1 is the target cluster__ for the marketing team.
+This cluster highlights the customers with __high annual income and high spending points in the mall__.
+This is the __ideal target cluster for the following reasons__: <br>
-   (1) High spending points in the mall implies that this segment of customers regularly spend more or want to spend more in the mall.
-The high annual income also highlights that the customers of this segment have the means to spend in the mall.<br>
+   (1) High spending points in the mall implies that __this segment of customers regularly spend more or want to spend more in the mall__.
+The high annual income also highlights that the __customers of this segment have the means to spend in the mall__.<br><br>
-   (2) It was observed that the the average age in this cluster is ~33yrs (32.69yrs) and ~54% (53.84%) of the customers in this segment are female.
-Hence this segment can be labelled as high income young population.
-This is an ideal segment because they often have disposable income, are early adopters of trends, and are influential within their social circles, potentially driving broader market adoption.
+   (2) It was observed that the the __average age in this cluster is ~33yrs (32.69yrs)__ and __~54% (53.84%) of the customers in this segment are female__.
+Hence this segment can be labelled as __high income young population__.
+This is an __ideal segment because they often have disposable income__, are __early adopters of trends__, and are __influential within their social circles__, potentially driving broader market adoption.
    ![image](https://github.com/user-attachments/assets/bb03cec0-69aa-4ecb-9800-2b11fd394f6c)

 ![image](https://github.com/user-attachments/assets/58b6c01d-374a-468e-8a83-6a03cf32d450)